 A Burgeoning Recovery Defined by Unknowns

-Several factors stand to influence the timing and extent of the airline industry’s recovery, including but not limited to:
+Several factors stand to influence the timing and extent of the airline industry’s recovery, including but not limited to the following:

-- Whether the new variants of coronavirus emerging in Europe will become a factor in the U.S.
+- Whether the new variants of coronavirus emerging in Europe and elsewhere will become a factor in the U.S.